 49. The International Car Forest, Nevada

-Various artists have contributed to this collective artwork by remodeling and orienting dozens of old sedans, vans, and buses.
+Various artists have contributed to this collective artwork by remodelling and orienting dozens of old sedans, vans, and buses.

 50. Meow Wolf, New Mexico

 Meow Wolf is another great choice to consider if you’re a fan of surreal and mind-bending experiences.
 This one is an explorable art gallery that incorporates elements of visual and audible effects in a bizarre narrative to provide a one-of-a-kind experience to its visitors.

 Since the interactive museum has been featured in various local and national news, visitors have been flooding into the place, which allows for new expansions every now and then.

 Despite being a relatively small town, Hammondsport played a significant role in the economical development of the region.
 The village is located at the southern end of Keuka Lake, which is one of the major lakes of the Finger Lakes.

 This gives the soil near Hammondsport unique characteristics that are excellent for growing high-quality grapes.
 You can visit the town’s vineyards and wine production facilities where you can learn about the town’s trademark crafting process.
 Additionally, Hammondsport has a nice variety of museums that you visit and various events that you can attend.

 Located in Eastern Tennessee, Gatlinburg is a mountain town in Sevier County.
 It’s the only town in the Volunteer State with a ski resort, which has been running since the early 1960s.
 Another unique aspect of Gatlinburg is that it’s the gateway to one of Tennessee’s largest parks, the Great Smoky Mountains National Park.